-Inshore seasonal acoustic surveys (January, June and September) in Trinity Bay were conducted from a 23 m inshore research vessel (CCGS Shamook) using a calibrated EK500 ecohosounder with a towed 38 kHz transducer.
+Inshore seasonal acoustic surveys (January, June, September) in Trinity Bay were conducted from a 23 m inshore research vessel (CCGS Shamook) using a calibrated EK500 echo-sounder with a towed 38 kHz transducer.
 Surveys followed a fixed transect design and covered both the main portions and the four arms of Trinity Bay (Suppl.
 Fig 1).
 When acoustic targets were encountered, sampling was conducted using bottom and midwater trawls to target the portion of the water column where the acoustic signal occurred.
 The lack of fishable aggregations of capelin during the seasonal surveys precluded extensive sampling but samples were obtained from most aggregations.
 Length, sex and maturity stage were recorded for all fish sampled and ages determined for two fish per sex per 0.5 cm interval.

-Spatial patterns in age composition were similar to those patterns reported by Winters 1970 with older larger capelin overwintering in the main portion of the bay while juvenile capelin were more prevalent in the inner arms.
+Spatial patterns in age composition were similar to those patterns reported by Winters (1970) with older larger capelin overwintering in the main portion of the bay while juvenile capelin were more prevalent in the inner arms.
 In all months except June, capelin were aggregated along the sides of the trench around 200 m depth, whereas in June they present in the arms and in shallower water closer to shore at the bottom of the bay (Suppl.
 Fig. 2).

 The spring acoustic surveys have opportunistically surveyed other northeastern bays of Newfoundland including Conception Bay (XXXX), Notre Dame Bay (1999) and Bonavista Bay (XXXX) (Fig. 1).
 These surveys did not produce a biomass estimate due to low densities of capelin surveyed.